adarsh-dhakad/my_android_experience/README.md

 # how many dispatchers are there ( 4 )

 # which dispatchers retrofit is using ans suspended function is using

+# There is a way safe  to pass data inside constructor